zhiwehu/api/source/index.md

 }
 ```

-This endpoint retrieves all series.
+This endpoint retrieves the full time series (full historical data) for an indicator.

 ### HTTP Request